 Ferry Boats From Phnom Penh to Siem Reap

 If you’re up for a little bit of adventure during your trip, there is the option of taking a ferry boat from Phnom Penh to Siem Reap.
-Although the journey will be substantially longer (8+ hours), it will be a memorable experience for sure, with some truly stunning scenery along the way – take a look at the video below to see some of the sights.
+Although the journey will be substantially longer (8+ hours), it will be a memorable experience for sure, with some truly stunning scenery along the way.

 The ferry boat services are operational throughout most of the year, closing at the height of peak season (April, May, and June) where the water levels are too low.